icyJoseph/state-with-deps/README.md

 }
 ```

-With React's Strict Mode on this counts four times `App: 0`.
+With React's Strict Mode on, this counts four times `App: 0`.
 With Strict Mode off, it counts two times.

 The point here is that data changes inside the `setTimeout` to a different piece of data, that just happens to have the same length.